 “One thing I promised Angelique during her time in college was the chance to study abroad.
 When the opportunity presented itself for Angelique to travel to Italy, I couldn’t say no. I was definitely nervous at first, but I knew she was in good hands with the KIIS faculty and program directors.
 During her time abroad, Angelique visited Florence and Rome.
 She learned all about Italian culture, food, history, art, and so much more.
 Angelique reflects on her memories from the trip to this day and is still in contact with her classmates with whom she traveled.
 I would encourage every student to take advantage of this incredible opportunity and am forever grateful to KIIS for giving my daughter an experience she will never forget!”

 “When Courtney first told me that she wanted to study abroad, I thought to myself no way.
 But then she began to explain how study abroad would help her in her educational career.
 The Costa Rica study abroad program was one of the best things that could’ve happened to my daughter.
-Educationally this trip helped Courtney see that there are different ways to learn especially outside of the classroom and challenged her to take different courses that she would have never have taken before.
+Educationally this trip helped Courtney see that there are different ways to learn especially outside of the classroom.
 She met lifelong friends and mentors on the KIIS trip to Costa Rica.
 If I could tell any other parent one thing their child should do in college, it would be to study abroad.
 Those credits even helped her graduate on time.”

 – Phil and Nicola, parents of KIIS Costa Rica student